ucLh/city_obj_retrieval/README.md

 * `-img` - path to a query image

 #### Metrics
-The `` is a simple console application to calculate accuracy of matching.
+The `TF_WRAPPER_METRICS` is a simple console application to calculate accuracy of matching.
 To run it you should pass two arguments:

 * `--test_path` - path to a directory with query images that you'd like to match with the images in `"images_path"` directory
 * `--top_n_classes` - number of plausible classes for a query.
 If the query image is among `-top_n_classes` unique classes the match will be considered correct in metrics calculation.

-###Dataset structure
+### Dataset structure
 The paths that you pass through `--test_path` or `"images_path"` should point to directories of the following structure:

 ```